 The Chvaletice Manganese Project is located in the Czech Republic, within the townships of Chvaletice and Trnavka, in the Labe River valley, approximately 90 kilometres to the east of the country's capital, Prague.
 The Project site is adjacent to established infrastructure, including an 820-megawatt power station that supplies the Czech Republic's national grid, a major railway line, a highway, and a natural gas line.
 The surrounding region is industrialized and skilled labour is expected to be available from local markets.

-The Project resource is contained in flotation tailings piles that were emplaced on flat terrain immediately below the site of a flotation mill site, adjacent to the former Chvaletice open pit mine.
+The Project resource is contained in flotation tailings piles, adjacent to the former Chvaletice open pit mine.
 The tailings were deposited from historical milling operations for the recovery of pyrite used for the production of sulfuric acid.
 The tailings, which consist of three separate piles ranging from 12 to 28 metres in thickness, cover a cumulative surface area of approximately one square kilometre.
+The Project is expected to result in the environmental remediation of this former mine tailings site, bringing it into full compliance with modern Czech and European Union environmental standards and regulations.